fsprojects/ProjectScaffold/docs/content/index.md

 ##What is ProjectScaffold?
-ProjectScaffold helps you get started with a new .NET/Mono project solution with everything needed for successful organising of code, tools and publishing.
+ProjectScaffold helps you get started with a new F# .NET/Mono project solution with everything needed for successful organising of code, tools and publishing.

 We recommend you use ProjectScaffold for all new projects.

 Tools include [Paket](paket-package-management.html) for dependency management and [FAKE](fake-build.html) for automating the build process

 Packet -
-* works with Nuget packages
+* helps manage Nuget packages
-* can reference files [directly with a URL](http://fsprojects.github.io/Paket/http-dependencies.html) from GitHub or anywhere on the web
+* can reference files [directly with a URL](http://fsprojects.github.io/Paket/http-dependencies.html) from GitHub or from any where on the web
 * gives precise and predictable control over referenced packages

 FAKE -